summa-dev/summa-solvency/kzg_prover/README.md

-# Summa V2: Polynomial Encoding Approach
+# Summa V2: Polynomial Interpolation Approach

 ## Motivation

-[Summa V1](https://github.com/summa-dev/summa-solvency/releases/tag/merkle_sum_tree_v1.1) was using a Merkle sum tree (MST) as the main data structure and a cryptographic commitment.
+[Summa V1](https://github.com/summa-dev/summa-solvency/releases/tag/merkle_sum_tree_v1.1.1) was using a Merkle sum tree (MST) as the main data structure and a cryptographic commitment.
 MST that has $n$ leaves involves $2n-1$ hashing operations, making it computationally demanding.
 Additionally, the MST inclusion proofs in Summa V1 have to be wrapped into a ZK-SNARK, making it infeasible to generate all of them at once for the entire user base of the Custodian (~100M users).

 ## Univariate Grand Sum Calculation

 The grand total of all the Custodian's $n$ user cryptocurrency balances is the Custodian's liabilities $S$.
 Summa V2 is using a property of the _sum of all roots of unity in a finite field_ being _equal to zero_ to find the liabilities.
 This property allows to efficiently calculate the grand sum of univariate polynomial evaluations.
-Summa V2 takes advantage of that by encoding the user balances into a univariate polynomial in a special way.
+Summa V2 takes advantage of that by interpolating the user balances into a univariate polynomial in a special way.
 The resulting proof of solvency protocol has the following steps:

 1. construct a polynomial of degree $d = n - 1$ that interpolates the points $(\omega^i, b_i)$ where $i \in 0..n-1$ is the user index, $\omega^i$ is the power of an $n$-th primitive root of unity ($x$ value), and $b_i$ is the $i$-th user balance value ($y$ value);
 2. multiply the constant term $a_0$ of the polynomial by $n$ to obtain the grand sum: